Click Here to download a .pdf of our Master Schedule-Building manual.

 Two sidebar thoughts: First, in the world of Culinary Arts there is a huge difference between cooking and baking.
 When cooking, one can deviate from the recipe.
 One can leave ingredients out or substitute other ingredients.
 One can even change the order of adding the ingredients, yet, most often, the dish turns out great.
 Baking is much more exact.
 All the specific ingredients must be added in the correct amount and order otherwise your dish will be something you will not want to serve.
 Scheduling is Baking.
 Scheduling is a process in which it is very important no steps are missed and they are completed in order if you want to have a successful schedule.

-A second thought is a reminder of 1970’s TV commercial for an oil filter that had the catch phrase Pay me now or pay me later.
+A second thought is a reminder of 1970’s TV commercial for an oil filter* that had the catch phrase Pay me now or pay me later.
 The concept being suggested was that if you didn’t take care of regular maintenance it was going to cost you a lot more in the future.
 This catch phase can be applied to scheduling.
 It is very important to effectively take care of all the preliminary work before trying to build a schedule.
-If you don’t take care of the preliminary work, then you will spend a lot time after the schedule is built resolving issues and making adjustments. pay now or Scheduling is a process of pay later.
+If you don’t take care of the preliminary work, then you will spend a lot time after the schedule is built resolving issues and making adjustments.
+Scheduling is a process of pay now or pay later.